pfinal-nc/pfinal-nc.github.io/docs/golang/Cleaner-Go-Code-in-2025-Compact-Error-Handling.md

 }
 ```

-This approach is straightforward, but in complex business flows, error checks can "cut" the code into fragments.
+This approach is straightforward, but in complex business flows, error checks can “fragment” the code.

-### 2025 Trend: Compactness and Expressiveness Coexist
+### 2025 Trend: Conciseness and Expressiveness Coexist

-With Go 1.22+ and the evolution of community libraries, error handling is becoming more "declarative."
+With Go 1.22+ and community libraries, error handling is becoming more “declarative.”
 For example:

 - Use helper functions/generics to simplify repetitive logic
-- Error grouping and chain handling
+- Error grouping and chain-style handling
 - Combine context and custom types for better readability

 ---

-## Practical Case: More Elegant Error Management
+## Practical Example: More Elegant Error Management

 ### 1. Error Grouping and Chain Handling